-18. Gen. Tomas Mascardo’s moustache has a hidden meaning.
+18. Gen. Tomas Mascardo’s mustache has a hidden meaning

-In the movie, Filipino revolutionary general Tomas Mascardo (played by actor Lorenz Martinez) has a partially formed moustache.
+In the movie, Filipino revolutionary general Tomas Mascardo (played by actor Lorenz Martinez) has a partially formed mustache.
 According to Carmen Reyes, the film’s make-up and prosthetics artist, it was intentional and symbolic.

-Mascardo’s incomplete moustache reflects the frustration and insecurity he felt towards his rival, Gen. Antonio Luna, who was known for his distinct facial hair.
+Mascardo’s incomplete mustache reflects the frustration and insecurity he felt towards his rival, Gen. Antonio Luna, who was known for his distinct facial hair.

 Interesting fact: Before Heneral Luna, Rocha also starred in another memorable period film “Ganito Kami Noon… Paano Kayo Ngayon?
 (1976) starring the young Christopher De Leon.
 Rocha played the role of Padre Gil Corcuera.

 Related Article: 7 Un-Heroic Deeds Of Emilio Aguinaldo

 20. All the ships on the port scene were added digitally

 21. It’s the second time that John Arcilla appears in a historical movie that has Antonio Luna as a character